ahmedtadde/rx-form-data/README.md

 Pull requests are the greatest contributions, so be sure they are focused in scope, and do avoid unrelated commits.

 - Fork it!
-- Clone your fork: `git clone https://github.com/<your-username>/rx-form-data`
+- Clone your fork: `git clone https://github.com/<your-username>/@metronlabs/rx-form-data`
-- Navigate to the newly cloned directory: `cd rx-form-data`
+- Navigate to the newly cloned directory: `cd @metronlabs/rx-form-data`
 - Create a new branch for the new feature: `git checkout -b features/my-new-feature`
 - Install the tools necessary for development: `npm install`
 - Make your changes.